hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

   - Pronoun: verb + pronoun + in/out/etc
 - Verb + in/out: usually don't need an object eg (move in)
 - -> Vs Verb + into/out of (eg move into a flat)
+- Out = not burning, not shining:
+  - Go out
+  - Put out a fire/cigarette/light
+  - Turn out a light
+  - Blow out a candle
+- On/off:
+  - For lights, machines, etc:
+    - Put/leave the light on
+    - Turn/switch the light on/off
+    - Put music/a song/a machine on
+  - For events:
+    - Go on = happen
+    - Call sth off = cancel it
+    - Put sth off = put off doing sth = delay it
+  - For clothes, etc:
+    - Put on clothes/glasses/make-up/a seat belt/etc
+    - Put on weight = get heavier
+    - Try on clothes (to see if they fit)
+    - Take off clothes/glasses/etc
+- Off: away from a person or place:
+  - I'm off to Paris = I'm going to Paris
+  - Walk/run/drive/ride off/go off = Walk/run/drive/ride off/go away
+  - Set off = start a journey
+  - Take off = leave the ground (for planes)
+  - See somebody off = go with them to the airport/station to say goodbye
+- On: continue doing sth:
+  - Go/carry on (doing sth/with sth): continue
+  - Keep on doing sth = keep doing sth
+  - Drive/walk/play/etc on = continue driving/walking/playing/etc
+- Up & down: position
+  - Put sth up (on a wall etc)
+  - Take sth down (from a wall etc)
+  - Pick sth up
+  - Put sth down
+  - Stand up
+  - Sit/bend/lie down
+  - Turn sth up/down (eg volume, oven)
+- Down: getting less:
+  - Slow down
+  - Calm (sb) down
+  - Cut down (on sth) = eat, drink or do sth less often
+- Away = away from home/a person/a place etc: go away, fly away, take away, walk away, run away, look away
+- -> Back = back to home/a place/a person etc: be back, put back, give back, go back, come back, get back, take sth back

 #### Meaning
 - Drop in = visit somebody at home without arranging to do this